 What we do

-Working from a social determinants of mental health perspective and embedding community development principles in our work the mental health initiative adopts a two pronged: mainstreaming and targeted approach to work in partnership with both Traveller organisations and statutory representatives.
+Working from a social determinants perspective of mental health, and embedding community development principles in our work, we adopt a two pronged approach and work in partnership with both Traveller organisations and statutory representatives.

 We work alongside Traveller organisations to: